Bloodfist IV: Die Trying

 Bloodfist IV: Die Trying is a 1992 American action film directed by Paul Ziller and starring Don "The Dragon" Wilson, Cat Sassoon, Jon Agro, Kale Browne, Gary Daniels, Stephen James Carver, and Lenny Citrano.
 It was written by Rob Kerchner and Paul Ziller.
 It was released direct-to-video in 1992.
+A sequel to Bloodfist III: Forced to Fight (1992), it is the fourth installment in the Bloodfist film series.